leon-quinones/leon-quinones/README.md

 I like to build things with Python, Go and C# 🤖.

-I have experience building web apps and Web APIs using .NET
-Also, I have experience programming for scientific computing for near-surface geophysics companies, using fortran, python, scipy and numba.
+I have experience building web apps and Web APIs using .NET, Python and NodeJs Also, I have experience programming in scientific computing for near-surface geophysics companies, using Fortran, Python, Scipy and Numba.

 ##
 ### Github Activity :smile_cat: